Next Course Starting April 7th. Sign Up!

 I thought maybe things would be okay if I could get them to overturn, or at least adapt, the no running rule, but my optimism vanished when I began to see more global problems.
 The running was now the least of my worries—even if it was, perhaps, the underlying cause of many of the problems.

 I heard things like, “there’s no drawing at the writing station, no scribble scrabbling, color inside the lines.”
-I heard children lectured for minor violations (like drawing instead of writing letters).
+I heard children lectured for mistress word on concept clocknor violations (like drawing instead of writing letters).
 I saw timers being used at learning stations.
 I saw children stressed when timers went off.

 I saw teachers, counterproductively, withholding recess from children unable to complete their work.
 Who could think this was a good idea?
 It was explained to me that children had to learn time management.
 The kids could be goofing off or legitimately slow and needing help, but the punishment was the same.